tanmaysk001/My-RAG-App/README.md

   Uses Sentence Transformers to generate document embeddings and stores them in Pinecone for efficient vector search.

 - **LLM Integration:**
-  Utilizes the Groq API to integrate with a language model (e.g., LLaMA) for generating context-aware responses.
+  Utilizes the Groq API to integrate with a language model (e.g., LLaMA 3.3 70B) for generating context-aware responses.

 - **Deployment & DevOps:**
   Containerized using Docker with CI/CD integration via GitHub Actions and deployed on Hugging Face Spaces.